-The author of the article linked above, without mentioning NAT at all, comes to an important conclusion about IPv4 scarcity.
+The author of the article linked below, without mentioning NAT at all, comes to an important conclusion about IPv4 scarcity.
 He senses that there is a distinction between the absolute number of devices connected to the Internet and the number of devices which require a dedicated public IPv4 address.
 He senses that the historical predilection towards the assignment of a public IPv4 address to every connected device is profligate, and that there exists a huge pool of allocated, but not utilized IPv4 address space.

 Now we do know that Cisco believes there are already over ten billion connected devices, more than one device per person and more devices than IPv4 addresses.
 And we do know that the Internet continues to function well every day despite this condition due to the existence of NAT.
 But the author has come to the understanding that very few connected devices require a dedicated IPv4 addresses.
 In cases where devices behind NAT need to accessed from the outside, rendezvous servers, who use a single IPv4 address, can hold a database with the IPv4+TCP port combinations for acess to thousands of devices behind NATs, with the right passwords of course.